-When it comes to hair, we're often told to go lighter when the spring season rolls around.
-And while we love that seasonal shift, this year we're thinking of turning it on its head and going for something richer and deeper.
+When it comes to hair, we're often told to go lighter when the spring season rolls around and darker when the weather cools down.
+And while we love that seasonal shift, this year we're thinking of turning it on its head and going for something richer and warmer.
 After all, chestnut colors have taken over all of Pinterest and our favorite celebs.
 To learn about the varying shades of chestnut hair, we turned to two pros in the hair industry: Jonathan Colombini and Aura Friedman.
 See our favorite A-list sources of chestnut hair color inspiration ahead.

 Price: Full color can range from $75 to $200.
 Highlights range anywhere from $80 to $350.